-The aim of stakeholder events that takes place during September is to present the latest data and reports on the business and innovation support system; business development, internationalization and innovation barriers and needs of Small and Medium Enterprises (SMEs), as well as to identify new solutions for strengthening the internationalization of enterprises.
+The aim of stakeholder events that takes place during September is to present the latest data and reports on the business and innovation support system; business development, internationalisation and innovation barriers and needs of Small and Medium Enterprises (SMEs), as well as to identify new solutions for strengthening the internationalisation of enterprises.

-Searching for common smart specialization areas, evaluating the statistical indicators and the development trends of areas and the specificities of partner regions, experts from the Hamburg Institute of International Economics and Belastok University have identified 7 areas of specialization, including ICT, health and nutrition, manufacturing and industry, and others.
+Searching for common smart specialisation areas, evaluating the statistical indicators and the development trends of areas and the specificities of partner regions, experts from the Hamburg Institute of International Economics and Bialystok University of Technology have identified 7 areas of specialization, including ICT, health and nutrition, manufacturing and industry, and others.

 Already in October, the project GoSmart BSR partners will begin to develop cross-border network service packages within transnational innovation brokerage system (TIBS) based on the necessary improvements to the current support system, the results of business interviews and the information and ideas generated during stakeholder events, so next year, together with the operators, their functionality will be tested in practice.